lostcoin/BSC-contract/README.md

 https://docs.qq.com/form/page/DS3JwaVJWV25CUGpm

-Airdrop rules: fill in the form to get 10000000000LOST airdrop, forward this message to WeChat group to reward 1000000000 MARAB, each person has a limit of 10 groups!
+Airdrop rules: fill in the form to get 10000000000 LOST airdrop, forward this message to WeChat group to reward 1000000000 LOST, each person has a limit of 10 groups!

 Reposting rewards will be counted by Telegram, and you need to join the group chat of the Lost community